 Hi!
 I'm a third-year undergraduate at the Georgia Institute of Technology studying Mathematics.
 I am fortunate to work with Prof. Yongxin Chen and Prof. Amirali Aghazadeh on the mathematical foundations of machine learning.
-Outside of research, I enjoy photography, writing, reading, and bouldering.
-This past summer I participated in a REU at Williams College; next summer I'll be a Quantitative Trading Intern at Susquehanna International Group (SIG).
+Outside of research, I enjoy photography, writing, reading, listening to music, and bouldering.
+In Summer 2025, I participated in a REU at Williams College; this summer I'll be a Quantitative Trading Intern at Susquehanna International Group (SIG).
+I also serve as the lead of quantitative research for Trading @ Georgia Tech.

 Research